 For mobile operators, the cooperation with operators from neighbouring countries, as well as road operators, brings valuable insights for future trials.
 The field trial results and specifications bring them unparalleled knowledge on current limitations, particularly in the field of seamless roaming and cross network interconnection.
 They also reveal missing functionalities and future developments needed for the configuration and deployment of 5G networks that enable cross-border corridors.

 This intelligence regarding 5G performance in Connected and Automated Vehicles (CAV) operations provides a realistic picture of the technology capabilities and demands today.
 Combined with the specifications of 5G-augmented vehicle and roadside infrastructure architecture, this information can also be of interest to the automotive industry and transport operators to guide further development and deployment.

 5G-MOBIX also investigates non-technical aspects such as standards and regulations, which have a significant effect on the roll-out and development of 5G for CAM.
 An analysis of the EU regulatory landscape for autonomous vehicles (e.g. infrastructure requirements, rules for roaming charges, data privacy and security aspects) highlights the standardisation and policy gaps.

 In addition to policy analysis, a comprehensive breakdown of the variety of costs associated with 5G roll-out is performed, and the value chain that arises from 5G/CAM services and associated business models is estimated.

-A deployment study was carried out across five major corridors, which provides a good picture of current and planned deployments as well as the investment delta necessary to support advanced CAM services in cross border regions.
+A deployment study has been carried out across five major corridors, which provides a good picture of current and planned deployments as well as the investment delta necessary to support advanced CAM services in cross border regions.